Manually scaled groups

-Stabilization period: After the number of instances in the group increases, instances aren't deleted until the end of the stabilization period, even if the average metric value is fairly low.
+Stabilization period: After the number of VMs increases, group size does not decrease until the end of a stabilization period, even if the average value of the metric has become sufficiently low.

 For example, the CPU load may rise to 100% one second and drop to 10% the next.
-To ignore such surges, Instance Groups uses average values for a specified period, like 1 minute.
+To ignore such surges, Instance Groups uses average values for a given period, such as 1 minute.